Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-deployment-tools.md

 # Setup and Install Deployment Tools on Jenkins

-Certainly!
-Below are the detailed steps for installing Ansible and Capistrano on a Jenkins server:
+Here are the comprehensive instructions for installing Ansible and Capistrano on a Jenkins server:

 1. **Installing Ansible**: